Homemade Butter. You HAVE TO!

 It’s so simple, you can add homemade to your holiday repertoire without giving it much of a thought.
 Come to think of it, it’s so simple, I might just have some extra time to try my hand at the sous vide…

-- Stir a few tablespoons of the cream into a small bowl of the laban, loosening it so it will more easily combine with the rest of the cream.
-For the labneh, do this several times.
+- In a small bowl, stir a few tablespoons of the cream into the laban, loosening it so it will more easily combine with the rest of the cream.
+If using thicker labneh, do this several times.

 - In a 4-cup measure or large bowl, combine the cream with the loosened laban.
 Cover loosely with a damp paper towel, and let the cream rest on the counter for at least 24 and up to 36 hours.

-- Chill the cream to about 60°F. Fine if you leave the cream in the refrigerator longer and it chills down more than that (I ended up leaving mine for several days).
-Just leave it out on the counter to warm it up to 60°F.
+- Chill the cream to about 60°F. It is fine to leave the cream in the refrigerator longer and it chills down more than that.
+Just leave it out at room temperature to warm it up to 60°F.

 - Using an electric mixer fitted with the whisk attachment, whip the cream all the way past whipped, until small curds of yellow butter separate from the buttermilk.
-Pour off the buttermilk and save for another use (such as drinking, or biscuits).
+Pour off the buttermilk and save for another use.